 We also see that we need an infrastructure dimension to this project i.e. if we chose to scale-up the provision after the pilot there would need to be a clear process for the creation, delivery, marking and feedback of a digital exam with clarity about roles and responsibilities and the clear logistical challenges taken into account.
 This might involve teams/departments who work on Exam policies and procedures, invigilation, room bookings, AV designs for teaching spaces, external examiners, Campus IT support etc.

-The first step for the project will be purchasing a software system for the authoring, management, delivery, marking, feedback and management of grades at the other end of the assessment lifecycle.
-This applies to both paper-based and fully online exams.
+The first step for the project has been purchasing a software system for the authoring, management, delivery, marking, feedback and management of grades at the other end of the assessment lifecycle.

-After all this, around the end of November 2018, we’ll begin working with a number of pilot modules who can work with the project team to evaluate the software and assess and make recommendations about the most effective ways to support their delivery.
-We will be running these assessments across a range of subjects in Semester B of 2018/19.
+We are now working with a number of pilot modules who can work with the project team to evaluate the software and assess and make recommendations about the most effective ways to support their delivery.
+We will be running these assessments across a range of subjects in Semester B of 2019/20.

 Can I get involved?